Surbhi-Kohli/JSModulesAndWebpack/Webpack/2npmOrYarnScriptsinPackagejson.md

 npm adds a bin folder(which contains binary executables and/or clis) ins node modules when we run npm install and so even for webpack we have an executable file and a cli file.

-You cant simply run those files .npm allows u to run scripts that hoist these binary packages within its scope.To do that u need to add a script key in ur package.json
+You cant simply run those files. npm allows u to run scripts that hoist these binary packages within its scope.To do that u need to add a scripts key in ur package.json
+The command in the scripts  can be any , even Bash command, but the difference is now you have those binary executables in this scope.

 ```
 /*package.json*/